Faizik12/python-project-49/README.md

 - "brain-even" for the game "Even Check", in which you will be offered a random number to determine whether it is even or not
 - "brain-calc" for the game "Calculator", in which you will be offered a random mathematical expression to solve
 - "brain-gcd" for the Greatest Common Divisor game, in which you will need to determine the greatest common divisor of a pair of numbers
+- "brain-progression" for the game "Arithmetic progression", in which you will be asked to determine the missing member of the arithmetic progression

 ## Instalation